harvester/docs/versioned_docs/version-v1.3/advanced/settings.md

 value: '{"repository":"rancher/support-bundle-kit","tag":"v0.0.36","imagePullPolicy":"IfNotPresent"}'  // your setting value is kept unchanged
 ```

-Now the set `value` has image tag `v0.0.36` but the default image tag is `v0.0.38`, it is outdated.
+The value of `tag` in the `value` field is `v0.0.36`, while the value of `tag` in the `default` field is `v0.0.38`.

-To clear the customized setting and stick to the default value, you need to operate with `kubectl`, then remove the whole line of `value` and save.
+To clear the outdated setting and use the default image tag, run the following command, remove the `value` field, and save the changes.

 ```
 $ kubectl edit settings.harvesterhci.io support-bundle-image
 ```

-After clearing the customized setting, it is like:
+The object appears as follows after the `value` field is removed.

 ```
 apiVersion: harvesterhci.io/v1beta1